 And Nina set up a business called Healthy Happenings.
 She’s an amazing cook and comes up with some amazing, beautiful looking tasting foods that are really healthy, but taste delicious.
 And she has a real passion for disordered eating and focuses her clinic on helping those that have disordered eating, and also helps those with body imaging, and hence why we’re now talking about this topic today.
 So I’d just like to welcome you, Nina.
 Thanks for joining us.

 Thank you for having me again, it’s good to be back.

 Anthony Hartcher 1:33

 Yeah, I was keen to chat with you again, because your first episode was the most downloaded episode that I’ve done, I’ve done over 22 episodes now.
 And I think yours are made up about 30% of all the downloads.
 So thank you.
 It’s a topic that people very much resonate with.
-And I’m really keen to, you know, get some more information as to how we can help people that you know, maybe you know, having a bit of this body dysmorphia or body imaging issues.
+And I’m really keen to get some more information as to how we can help people that you know, maybe you know, having a bit of this body dysmorphia or body imaging issues.
 So, tell us a little bit more about you, Nina?

 Nina Kingsford-Smith 2:15

 Yes.
 So I am a nutritionist, as you just said, We studied together.
 So I’ve been in practice for just over a year now.
-I practice from what’s called a nondiet lens.
+I practice from what’s called a non-diet lens.
 So that basically means I help what people to tune into their own internal cues about what’s best for them in regards to food, and eating and a lot of that stems from Yes, I’m specialising in disordered eating.
-And that’s a lot to do with my The reason I’m so passionate about that is my own history with disordered eating, which is related a lot to body image issues.
+And that’s a lot to do with the reason I’m so passionate about that is my own history with disordered eating, which is related a lot to body image issues.
 So yeah, that’s, that’s why I really, really love to help people sort of, I say, like, find their happy place with food and with their bodies.